$15000

 A ONE OF A KIND FIRST EDITION OF ‘THE CITIZEN’ SIGNED BY BOTH THEODORE ROOSEVELT AND JACOB RIIS

-Inscribed by Roosevelt, “with the good wishes of.” and Riis, on first free end page, bound in publisher’s brown cloth, gilt stamped front board and spine, housed in a buckram chemise and custom blue half-morocco slipcase, 8 3/4 x 5 3/4 in.
+Roosevelt, Theodore (1858-1919); Jacob Riis (1849-1941) The Citizen.
+New York: The Outlook Company, 1904, bound in publisher’s brown cloth, gilt stamped front board and spine, housed in a buckram chemise and custom blue half-morocco slipcase, 8 3/4 x 5 3/4 in.

 Considered one of the fathers of photography, Danish-American social reformer and social documentary photographer Jacob Riis was one of the first photojournalists to use his talents to expose the living conditions of the poor to encourage social reform.
 Through his candid photographs of impoverished New Yorkers at the turn of the 20th century, he attempted to alleviate these unbearable living conditions, which he himself experienced, by exposing them to the middle and upper classes.
 Upon his 1895 appointment to the presidency of the Board of Commissioners of the New York City Police Department, Roosevelt asked Riis to show him nighttime police work which led Roosevelt to close the police-managed lodging rooms in which Riis had suffered during his first years in New York.
-For his part, Riis wrote a authored the present campaign biography of Roosevelt.
+For his part, Riis authored the present campaign biography of Roosevelt.

 The book, case and inscriptions are in wonderful condition.

 Also included is a autograph letter from Riis signed “Jacob A. Riis,” two pages on two adjoining sheets, 4.25 x 7, January 2, 1910.
 Handwritten letter to Carol M. Sax, in part: “By all means come and see me when you are back in New York.
 You will find me at home in Richmond Hill all February—after the 1st—at least I think so.
 In January I am mostly away.”
 In fine condition.
-Accompanied by the original mailing envelope, addressed in Riis’s hand.
+Accompanied by the original mailing envelope, addressed in Riis’ hand.

 Related Collection Items